adlnet/xAPI-Spec/xAPI.md

 <a name="stmtprops"/>

 ### 4.1 Statement Properties:
-Actor, Verb, and Object are required, all other properties are optional.
+Actor, verb, and object are required, all other properties are optional.
 Properties can occur in any order, but are limited to one use each.
 Each property is discussed below.